While we are in the middle of the flu season, here are some important things to think about concerning the flu and flu vaccinations.

 - Women who will be pregnant during flu season.

 - Caregivers of children under the age of 5 but especially infants younger than 6 months of age (as they are too young to receive the flu vaccine.)
 To learn more about why all children should receive the flu vaccine, watch CDC’s video Why Flu Vaccination Matters: Personal Stories from Families Affected by Flu.
-You may also want to visit the Families Fighting Flu website.

 - Anyone with any condition that weakens the immune system, or those with chronic heart or lung conditions.